cri-o/cri-o/docs/crio.conf.5.md

 **irqbalance_config_file**="/etc/sysconfig/irqbalance"
   Used to change irqbalance service config file which is used by the crio runtime.
+  For centos/suse, this file is located at /etc/sysconfig/irqbalance.
+For ubuntu, this file is located at /etc/default/irqbalance.

 **cgroup_manager**="systemd"
   Cgroup management implementation used for the runtime.